People usually tell you to avoid Paris in the summer because of the crowds and humidity. This is why it can actually be an ideal time to visit.

 There’s nothing like a little European getaway to take a break from the media frenzy and constant coverage of the divisive US elections right now.
 If anyone else is as tired of the mudslinging as I am, use it as an excuse to take a holiday and enjoy a little peace and quiet away from the crazy 2016 election year.

 Paris in the summer comes alive with a variety of festivals and open-air events.
 Not that you could ever really find yourself bored in Paris no matter the season, the summer especially has SO much going on.

 The Paris Street Music Festival (Fête de la Musique) on June 21st is a popular event, as well as the open-air cinema at the Villette park from July to August, both of which are completely free.
-The Paris Jazz Festival, Les Etés de la Dans, and Rock en Seine are just a few other notable festivals that are all happening in Paris this summer too.
+The Paris Jazz Festival, Les Etés de la Dans, and Rock en Seine are just a few other notable festivals that all happening in Paris in the summer.

 If shopping is your jam, it’s sale season